fabianmoronzirfas/typeorm-issue-qb/README.md

 ## Solution

-The solution is to use quotation marks around the names.
-At least for this setup.
+The suggestion to use quotation marks around the names did only work for this setup.
 The repo where this error originated from is still not fixed.
 Thanks to [mukyuu on stackoverflow](https://stackoverflow.com/users/3654837/mukyuu)

 ```ts
 @EntityRepository(Something)